jakubklinger/HR-Analytics/README.md

 📊**Top earning employee in each department**

 ## 🎯Business Question
+Who is the best earning employee in each department?
+This calculation can help in evaluating the

 ## 🔍 Approach

+The analysis was performed in three steps:
+1. CTE was used to
+2. Group the results by the department name
 ## 💻 SQL Query
 ```sql
 WITH employee_wages AS (